 I suggest that gendered bodies are so many “styles of the flesh.”
 These styles are never fully self–styled, for styles have a history, and those histories condition and limit the possibilities.
 Consider gender, for instance, as a corporeal style, an “act,” as it were, which is both intentional and performative, where “performative” suggests a dramatic and contingent construction of meaning. […] As in other ritual social dramas, the action of gender requires a performance that is repeated.
 This repetition is at once a reenactment and re-experiencing of a set of meanings already socially established.
 (Butler 2551)

-In laymen’s terms, Butler is suggesting that styles, or gender roles, that an individual takes on in an effect to assert their gender are created or driven by our histories or societal expectations.
+In laymen’s terms, Butler is suggesting that styles, or gender roles, an individual takes on to assert their gender is created or driven by our histories or societal expectations.
 This suggests that gender roles are derived from assumptions of the male gender regarding what is expected of a woman or what society considers being the correct gender attribute, therefore causing each gender to conform to those roles.

-For the first two games, the geth are really the only other physical AIs that the gamer encounters.
-As mentioned before, EDI is present in the second game, but as an amorphous hologram.
+For the first two games, the Geth are really the only other physical AIs that the gamer encounters.
+As mentioned before, EDI is introduced in the second game, but as an amorphous hologram.

 Wendy Pearson, author of the “Science Fiction and Queer Theory” essay in the Cambridge Companion “highlights the extraordinary particularity of this move towards a new categorization [of] not just what bodies [can] do, but of what type of bodies are capable of what sorts of actions” (Pearson 152).
 This is important to point out because while EDI was her blue hologram self, she and the pilot of the ship, Joker, did not get along.
 Joker would always threaten to shut her off and would complain about having her installed on the ship.
 But as soon as EDI walks out of the AI core in her new body, Joker is suddenly enamored with her.
 At one point, you run into EDI and she says: “I was running scenarios in my head to analyze Jeff’s behavior.
 I believe he has a strong affectionate attachment to me, but he has not stated it to anyone yet” (EDI, Mass Effect 3).
 There are several hints throughout the game that EDI has feelings for Joker, or what she has calculated to be the equivalent to human feelings.
 And as EDI “requires only one interaction to grow accustomed to a new experience” (EDI, Mass Effect 3), she quickly sees that her body elicits erotic reactions from the men on the ship.

-Being a game, however, there isn’t too much development based around EDI’s sudden understanding of her sexuality and how she can use it to entice men as she isn’t the main or playable character.
+Being a game, however, there isn’t too much development based around EDI’s sudden understanding of her sexuality and how she can use it to entice men as she isn’t the main or even a playable character.
 But Bioware, the production company of the Mass Effect trilogy, has made themselves known for their interactions with various party members within the games that they create.
-Because EDI now has a body, the gamer has the option to more freely talk with the luscious AI.
-It is through these moments of dialogue that the gamer is exposed to EDI’s efforts at performing her new role as a female in attempt to fit into society.
+Because EDI now has a body, the gamer has the option to talk with her more freely.
+It is through these moments of dialogue that the gamer is exposed to EDI’s efforts at performing her new role as a female in an attempt to fit into society.
 There are two scenes in particular that showcase this: